szczyglis-dev/py-gpt/docs/source/modes.rst

 For supported models/providers, you can alternatively enable the provider-side image-generation remote tool in ``Config -> Settings -> Remote Tools``.
 When available, this lets the model generate images natively without the inline plugin.

-Chat with Agents
+Agents
 ----------------

-**Chat with Agents** is PyGPT's multi-agent work mode for tasks that benefit from delegation, parallel execution, tool use, verification, and specialist workers.
+**Agents** is PyGPT's multi-agent work mode for tasks that benefit from delegation, parallel execution, tool use, verification, and specialist workers.
 It uses a dedicated runtime built on LlamaIndex agent workflows and is separate from the older ``Agent (LlamaIndex)`` and ``Agent (OpenAI)`` modes, as well as from the separate ``Autonomous mode``.

 The **Workflow** selector below the system prompt controls how the workflow operates.
 The default workflow is **Chat**.